-"The findings, published Tuesday by the independent economic research firm Rhodium Group, mean that the United States now has a diminishing chance of meeting its pledge under the 2015 Paris climate agreement to dramatically reduce its emissions by 2025," report Chris Mooney and Brady Dennis for The Washington Post.
+"The findings, published Tuesday by the independent economic research firm Rhodium Group, mean that the United States now has a diminishing chance of meeting its pledge under the 2015 Paris climate agreement to dramatically reduce its emissions by 2025," report Chris Mooney Brady Dennis for The Washington Post.

 While President Trump initiated the withdrawal from the global agreement on June 1, 2017, the only nation to do so, the U.S. remains officially in it until November 2020, four years after the agreement took effect.